WordPress.org or WordPress.com?

-The biggest difference in wordpress.org and wordpress.com boils down to who is hosting your site.
+The biggest difference between the two boils down to who is hosting your site.

 WordPress.org is open-sourced software that you can download and use on your own web server.
 With wordpress.org, you host your own website.
 This also means that it comes with some additional costs, such as hosting and a theme.
 As such, you have all of the flexibility that you could ever want.
 The sky is truly the limit, but there is a bit of a learning curve.

 WordPress.com, on the other hand, manages all of the hosting for you.
 The price point is free to minimal, depending on if you purchase upgrades or premiums.
 However, there is very little flexibility.
 Another big downfall for wordpress.com is unless you’re upgrading, you will be stuck having wordpress.com in your url.
 So, for example, instead of www.flameandarrow.com, your website would be www.flameandarrow.wordpress.com.

 While neither is particularly difficult, since wordpress.com hosts everything for you, all you need to do is create your website.
 WordPress.org on the other hand, is self-hosted.
 This means that you are required to find, purchase and set-up your own hosting.

 There are a multitude of different hosting options out there, each with pros and cons and varying price points.
 We encourage you to stay away from the big box companies and 100% recommend Flywheel.
 However, as long as you choose a reputable hosting provider, the set-up should be straightforward and will only need to be done once.
 Some hosts will also will take care of setting it up for you, as is the case with Flywheel.

 WordPress.com offers a free plan.
 However, you will still need a domain with the free plan.
 Even though you’re not paying for hosting, security or themes, you will still need to purchase a domain in order to allow people to navigate to (and see) your site.
 This is not expensive (maybe $10 – 15 per year), but it is still necessary to purchase.